Breaking down the cost of cloud computing in 2025

 • Storage costs.
 The vendor calculates the cost to operate a company's storage hardware or the cost to buy new hardware to meet the storage needs of the enterprise.

 • Computing costs.
-The provider calculates the costs for CPUs; client organizations have their requirements for using CPUs.
-Costs also include licensing fees, depending on the operating system an organization is running.
+The provider calculates the costs for CPUs, including VMs, and businesses have their requirements for using CPUs.
 The provider calculates the costs of buying hardware for every gigabyte of virtual RAM that a company uses.

 Payment structures of major cloud providers

-The three leading cloud providers -- Amazon Web Services (AWS), Microsoft Azure and Google Cloud -- offer multiple layers of products and services to support user workloads depending on the user's needs.
-While researching team collaboration products extensively, TechTarget editors focused on three leading cloud-based services that have a variety of storage options.
-Below is a sampling of the storage and compute options available, as well as some pricing examples.
+The big three CSPs -- Amazon Web Services (AWS), Microsoft Azure and Google Cloud Platform -- offer multiple layers of products and services to support user workloads depending on the user's needs.
+After extensive research into team collaboration products, we present a sampling of three leading cloud-based services that have a variety of storage and compute options along with examples of their pricing.

 AWS

-AWS offers organizations a pay-as-you-go approach to pricing for most of its cloud services.
-With AWS, customers pay only for the services used.
-Organizations avoid long-term contracts or complex licensing, and there are no additional costs or termination fees.
+AWS offers businesses a pay-as-you-go (PAYG) pricing option for most of its cloud services.
+By paying only for the services used, companies avoid long-term contracts or complex licensing without additional costs or termination fees.

 Amazon Elastic Block Store (EBS)

 Amazon EBS is a block storage service for Amazon Elastic Compute Cloud (EC2).
-With Amazon EBS, customers only pay for what they use until they release the storage.
+Businesses pay only for what they use until they release the storage.

 Volume type Price per provisioned storage